-The earliest known process for making cast iron pans was invented in China around 513 B.C., according to Humboldt State University's website.
+The earliest known process for making cast iron pans was invented in China around 513 BC, according to Humboldt State University's website.
 The Chinese were the first to create the cookery because of their knowledge of melting iron.

 During ancient times, cast iron pans were made by first shaping sand casts and molds.
 Next, molten hot iron would be poured into the various shapes and left to cool.

-Around 1100 A.D., cast iron pans were first used in England.
+Around 1100 AD, cast iron pans were first used in England.
 Originally created for use over an open flame, the cast iron pans were designed with three legs.

 Cast iron pans are non-toxic, durable, reasonably inexpensive, feature even heat distribution, and has natural non-stick capabilities when seasoned properly and cared for.
 Additionally, the cast iron pan is versatile and can be used on the stove top to fry, sear and make pancakes, as well as in the oven to bake cakes and cornbread.

-A 10-1/4 inch pan can weigh 5 lbs., and if dropped on a hard surface, the pan can break.
+A 10-1/4 inch pan can weigh 5 lbs, and if dropped on a hard surface, the pan can break.
 Because it retains heat so well, it can cause burns if not given enough time to cool.